All subscriptions paid by credit card, PayPal and direct debit are automatically renewed when they come to an end.

-In the East African language of Wolof, the word “tënk” means “to state a thought clearly and precisely”.
+In the West African language of Wolof, the word “tënk” means “to state a thought clearly and precisely”.
 This choice is a nod to the coproduction encounters organised by Docmonde in three regions of the world, including West Africa in Senegal’s Saint-Louis.
 Tënk is pronounced [tènk], although some people prefer to say [teunk]!

 The principle of evolving programming, with new films each week and 2-month availability for each film, means that they don’t get “lost in the crowd”.
 We showcase each production, whether it’s made by an acclaimed author or a new talent.

 If, when you click on the arrow to start watching a film and you end up on the “Subscription” page, there are 3 possible reasons: either, you don’t have an account on this platform, or you aren’t logged in to your account with your username etc., or you do not have an active subscription for your account.

 It’s possible that your internet speed is too low.
 Usually, Tënk is available for any connection with an internet speed above 512Kb/s (classic ADSL).

 For any other problems, please get in touch with us via the ‘Contact Us’ page.